-I want you to know how effective Acupressure is for sleep disorders.
-This article gives you a couple of Acupressure points to sedate your energy for counteracting insomnia, plus tips to help you get to sleep, or get back to sleep.
+I want you to know that Acupressure is effective for sleep disorders.
+I’m going to give you two special Acupressure points to calm and relax your energy for counteracting insomnia, plus tips to help you get to sleep, or get back to sleep.

-- Eye Stretches – With your eyes open, move your eyes slowly in a large circle – three times in each direction.
+- Eye Stretches — With your eyes open, move your eyes slowly in a large circle, three times in each direction.
 Repeat this slow eye rotation with your eyes closed while breathing deeply.
+You can also move your eyes from upper left to lower right, then upper right to lower left, in a criss-cross pattern.
 End by stretching your arms up and back as you take a few deep breaths.

-- Induce Yawning – Exaggerate several yawns, as you stretch your arms and legs.
+- Induce Yawning — Purposely make and exaggerate several yawns, as you stretch your arms and legs.

 - Deeply Relax — Nestle comfortably into a very relaxed position.
 Take several slow, deep breaths as you enjoy relaxing.
 Focus on taking slower and deeper breaths.
 Let yourself completely relax.